 I spray painted them.
 I was going to use a cool mossy green texture paint, but it didn’t adhere to the leaves.

 So instead, I used Key Lime Green Rustoleum paint.
 It covered beautifully.
-After painting them, I could have left the wreaths just plain, but I wanted to see more spring color on them.
+After painting the wreaths, I could have left them plain, but I wanted to see more spring and Easter color on them.

 I found some fake forsythia in my basement stash and added it to one wreath.